Feedback from service users and professionals

 "Personalised care planning has made me look at patients differently.
 I focus less on the disease and take a more holistic perspective"

 "Conversations are different now - the agenda setting prompt has given patients permission to talk about things and has led to some interesting conversations"

 “It’s actually more rewarding.
 We don’t spend so much time doing heights, weights etc. We spend more time engaging with patients and finding out about their problems at home rather than ticking boxes"

-"our (previous) model addressed the primary and secondary care professional needs ..but the missing jigsaw piece was the patient perspective.
-Care planning helped change the focus to improving patient interaction alongside upskilling.
+"Our (previous) model addressed the primary and secondary care professional needs...but the missing jigsaw piece was the patient perspective.
+Personalised care planning helped change the focus to improving patient interaction alongside upskilling.
 No amount of professional education will make a difference if the consultation skills and self-care support elements are lacking"